ThreatConnect-Inc/threatconnect-developer-docs/api_docs.md

 The API will be versioned as needed to support continued development of the ThreatConnect platform, and existing API versions will be appropriately deprecated.

-Version 2 (V2) of the API supports write capabilities via HTTP POST and PUT methods, in addition to deletion via the HTTP DELETE method.
-As with Version 1 (V1) API Implementation, the HTTP GET method is used for read access to resources.
+Version 2 (V2) of the API supports write capabilities via HTTP POST and PUT methods the HTTP GET method is used for read access to resources.

 ## Authentication